OpenShot/openshot-qt/doc/profiles.rst

 Profiles
 ========

-A profile is a collection of common video settings (size, frame rate, aspect ratio, etc...).
+A video profile is a collection of common video settings (*size, frame rate, aspect ratio*).
 Profiles are used during editing, previewing, and exporting to provide a quick way to switch between common combinations of these settings.